Add a real title field for wiki pages

 The exclamation mark deliberately replaces the dot such that existing pages does not break, thus backward-compatible.
 This has no impact on existing content/pages and themes.
 The wiki system will have to be extended slightly such that h1! is seen as an alias for h1. and the TOC generation can remain untouched as it will skip h1! anyway.

-#3 Updated by Hugues De Keyzer almost 9 years ago
+#3 Updated by Hugues De Keyzer about 9 years ago

 - The page’s name, that is used as the page’s title (HTML <title>) and also shown above the text editor when editing a page.
 This value is also used as the page’s URL, and some characters can not be used in it.
 Because of this, a page called “Version 1.0” will be displayed as “Version 10”.